 There are many important factors to consider when beginning a weight loss journey.
 Changing your eating habits is one of the best places to start.
 Thankfully, many of the modifications are easy to implement, and soon, you may find that making healthier choices becomes part of your daily routine.
 We’ve compiled nine simple ways to help you change your eating habits and get you started on the path to success.
 Keep reading and start your journey toward better health today!

 #1.
 Weekly Planning & Meal Prep

 Create a meal plan for the entire week and don’t veer from that plan.
 You’ll love the freedom and extra time you’ll get back every day instead of trying to figure out what to make for dinner and needing to go to the store for that one ingredient you’re missing.
-If you’re on a weight loss program like Jenny Craig, we do all the planning for you.
+If you’re on a weight loss meal delivery program like Jenny Craig, we do all the planning for you.
 If you’re not on a weight loss plan and just want to be healthier, sit down and plan out each meal for an entire week.

 Look for recipes, write down ingredients, and don’t stray from the plan when you get to the grocery store.
 Don’t know where to start?
 The internet is home to millions of recipes and meal planning ideas.
 There are numerous health and fitness food bloggers out there that have already done the hard work for you.
 They post blogs with different healthy food planning ideas, ingredient lists and recipes.